HossamEldinx/ava-webapp/README.md

 ## 🎯 Project Overview

-The ONLV Project is a sophisticated full-stack web application designed for professional management and processing of ONLV (Outline of Services and Performance) construction documents.
+The Ava App is a sophisticated full-stack web application designed for professional management and processing of construction documents.
 It combines a robust Python FastAPI backend with a modern React frontend to provide a seamless user experience for document processing, data management, and advanced file analysis.

 ### What is ONLV?